Media freedom in Russia: Government ownership and control of media outlets

-Over 5 years between 2011 and 2016 the government forced changes of ownership over 12 significant newsrooms with all-country reach, all of them previously associated with honest and independent reporting.
-RBC, Forbes, Russian Media Group, TV2, Russkaya Planeta, REN TV, Grani.ru, Lenta.ru, Rain TV, RIA Novosti, Gazeta.ru and Kommersant were suppressed or taken over using different techniques - some of the, with government owned shares were completely disbanded and their resources passed to newly created bodies under control of state-approved managers (e.g. RIA Novosti), while Rain TV was forcibly removed from TV channels and only allowed to continue business as an Internet-only station.
+Over 5 years between 2011 and 2016, the government forced changes of ownership in over 12 significant newsrooms with all-country reach, all of them previously associated with honest and independent reporting.
+RBC, Forbes, Russian Media Group, TV2, Russkaya Planeta, REN TV, Grani.ru, Lenta.ru, Rain TV, RIA Novosti, Gazeta.ru and Kommersant were suppressed or taken over using different techniques - some of them with government owned shares were completely disbanded and their resources passed to newly created bodies under control of state-approved managers (e.g. RIA Novosti, which became Russia Today), while Rain TV was forcibly removed from TV channels and only allowed to continue business as an Internet-only station.

-All but one national TV channel are fully or partially owned by the state.
+All but one of the national TV channels are fully or partially owned by the state.
 The last channel – NTV – is owned by Gazprom, in which the state has a controlling stake.
 The situation in the radio market is similar.
-Major information channels are somehow controlled by the state.
+Major information channels are controlled in some capacity by the state.

 As of 2009, the Russian government owns 60% of newspapers, and in whole or in part, all national television stations.

-In 2008, the BBC has stated in recent years, that companies with close links to the Government, state-owned Gazprom among them, have bought several of the most influential papers.
+In 2008, the BBC stated that in recent years, companies with close links to the Government, state-owned Gazprom among them, have bought several of the most influential papers.

-As to the IREX association Media Sustainability Index, in smaller cities, private independent media are often the only sources of local news, because local municipal newspapers publish only official information.
+Concerning the IREX association Media Sustainability Index, in smaller cities, private independent media are often the only sources of local news, because local municipal newspapers publish only official information.

 Russian antimonopoly regulation is still evolving, with many uncertainties and compliance challenges remaining.
 Many of the key provisions of the Competition Law are unclear and open to interpretation.
 For this reason, they require further interpretation by Russian courts.

-Moreover, governmental control over media is in addition exercised through the distribution of state subsidies and advertising revenues.
+Governmental control over media is also exercised through the distribution of state subsidies and advertising revenues.